Arjun9747/Devops-Docs/Interviews/Ansible/Features.md

 Ansible is agentless, meaning it doesn't require any agent (like Puppet or Chef) to be installed on the managed nodes.

+*Error Handling*

+ignore-error: yes --> Allows a task to continue even if it fails.

+failed_when -->  Override failure condition (return failure even if Ansible thinks it's a success—or vice versa).

+block, rescue, and always  --> Structure to handle try-catch-finally logic.

+ansible.builtin.assert --> - disk_space.stdout | int > 1024